Rafaelrs21/Gerenciamento-de-arquivos/k8s/DEPLOY-COMMANDS.md

 - Port: 12201
 - Bind address: 0.0.0.0
 - For: All pod logs collected by Fluent Bit
-- **Note**: This single input will receive ALL logs from your cluster with rich Kubernetes metadata
+- **Note**: This single input receives ALL logs with rich Kubernetes metadata

 ### 2. Create Organized Streams (System > Streams)